turingschool/front-end-curriculum/lessons/module-1/css-fundamentals.md

 Directly from the CSS pane, we can edit the CSS and see the changes reflected immediately.

-Let's make the following edits on [kodewithklossy.com](https://www.kodewithklossy.com/):
+Let's make the following edits on this lesson page:

-* Change the background color of the div that holds the mission to `rebeccapurple`
+* Make the title of this page have a font size of 200 pixels.
-* Change the background of the 'Get Involved' button to `orange`.
+* Change the left border color of all elements with a `.call-to-action` class to purple.
-* Change the "Kode With Klossy" logo in the nav bar to have a height of 90px and a width of 320px
+* Make all of the `h2` elements red.
-* Change the background color of the right side "donate" button to a color of your choosing.
-Try out different color formats.
-Hint - this [HTML Color Codes](https://htmlcolorcodes.com/) website will help!
+* Change the font of the whole page to `serif`
-* Experiment with deselecting a few CSS styles.
-What happens?
+* Experiment with any other changes!
 </section>

 ## The Box Model